top of page

 The adjective 'didactic' has its etymological origins in the Greek word 'didaktikos,' which is derived from 'didaskein,' meaning 'to teach' or 'to instruct.'
 In its original Greek form, 'didaktikos' described something related to teaching or instructing.
 As the term entered the English language, it retained this educational connotation and came to signify a tendency to teach or instruct, often in a formal or systematic way.
 'Didactic' is often used to describe texts, works of literature, or presentations that have an educational or instructive purpose, emphasizing their intention to impart knowledge or moral lessons.
 Therefore, the etymology of 'didactic' underscores its use as an adjective that characterizes something as having a strong teaching or instructional quality.

-Quiz: Find the meaning of the adjective didactic:
+Find the correct meaning of the adjective didactic:

 Try Again!